 Learn how to write and enter cheques.

-Writing and recording cheques for your expenses keeps your chequing account organized in QuickBooks.
+Writing and recording cheques for your expenses keeps your current account organised in QuickBooks.
 If you make a purchase with a hand-written cheque or you want to print a new cheque, you need to enter a cheque in QuickBooks.
 This ensures your accounts are up-to-date and all of your business transactions are accounted for.
 Here's how to record and print a cheque.

 Tip: Learn more about the difference between bills, cheques, and expenses if you’re not sure which you need to use.